wdtinc/uwsgi-cloudwatch/README.md

 uwsgi-cloudwatch http://localhost:9091 --namespace "Foo/Bar/Baz" --frequency 300
 ```

-Check out [this screenshot](/static/img/uwsgi_dashboard.png) of a uWSGI CloudWatch Dashboard we use for one of our apps.

 Metrics
 -------
 uWSGI Stats Server [exposes stats](http://uwsgi-docs.readthedocs.io/en/latest/StatsServer.html#the-uwsgi-stats-server) that are made available as metrics: